MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_logit.md

 ##### cube

-logical flag.
+bool flag.
 If True and the first term of the predictor variables is categorical (a factor or an interaction of factors), the regression is performed by applying the Frisch-Waugh-Lovell Theorem, which uses a partitioned inverse to save on computation time and memory.
-See Details section below.

 ##### cube_predictions

-logical flag.
+bool flag.
 If True and cube is True the estimated model is evaluated (predicted) for each cell in the cube, fixing the non-cube variables in the model at their mean values, and these predictions are included in the countDF component of the returned value.
 This may be time and memory intensive for large models.
-See Details section below.

 ##### variable_selection